Israel throws its weight behind Ukraine but is wary of provoking Russia

 “The heart of the Israelis is with Ukraine, no question,” said Yaakov Amidror, a former Israeli national security adviser.
 “We need freedom to act in Syria, to contain the Iranians.
 We cannot ignore the fact that they are there.”

 Russia is the main supporter of Syrian President Bashar al-Assad to Israel’s north and maintains a large military presence in the country.
-With Iranian funding and support, Syria has become a weapons way station for Hezbollah, the Iranian-backed military movement in Lebanon with an estimated arsenal of 100,000 missiles and rockets.
+With Iranian funding and support, Syria has become a weapons way station for Hezbollah, the Iranian-backed military movement in Lebanon, with an estimated arsenal of 100,000 missiles and rockets.

 Iran and Russia became increasingly close allies after President Donald Trump’s administration pulled out of the Iran nuclear deal in 2018.